Mexican Shrimp Cocktail Recipe

-Mexican Shrimp Cocktail, also known as Cóctel de Camarónes, doesn’t resemble an American shrimp cocktail at all.
-This cool, elegant version is chock full of crunchy vegetables and shrimp in a spicy, tangy tomato sauce that’s refreshing with just the right amount of heat!
+This authentic, elegant Mexican Shrimp Cocktail—endorsed by my lovely Mexican sister-in-law—is packed with crunchy vegetables and shrimp in a spicy, tangy tomato base that’s refreshing with just the right amount of heat.
 Perfect for hot weather dining!
+Pinned over 47,000 times!

 Mexican Shrimp Cocktail in glass garnished with lime wedge and shrimp.

-This recipe for Mexican Shrimp Cocktail combines a recipe from Rick Bayless, known for Mexican cuisine here in the U. S. and my lovely sister-in-law, Alix, who is of Mexican descent.
+This Mexican Shrimp Cocktail recipe combines a recipe from Rick Bayless, known for Mexican cuisine here in the U. S. and my lovely sister-in-law, Alix, who is of Mexican descent.

 The combination of Clamato, fresh lime juice and hot sauce gives this Mexican shrimp appetizer, Cóctel de Camarónes, it’s signature and robust seafood flavor.
 Adding a small amount of ketchup to the cocktail sauce adds depth and a sweet-savory note that helps coat the shrimp.